DUAL DIAGNOSIS

 Cost of Dual Diagnosis Treatment for Bipolar Disorder

-The cost for dual diagnosis treatment for bipolar disorder can vary by the facility, the treatment plan, and other factors.
+The cost of dual diagnosis treatment for bipolar disorder can vary by the facility, the treatment plan, and other factors.
 Fortunately, dual diagnosis for bipolar disorder may be covered by some insurance policies, either fully or in part.

-Contact us today to see if your insurance provider is in network and learn more about your treatment options.
+Contact us today to see if your insurance provider is in the network and learn more about your treatment options.

 What Does Treatment For a Bipolar Dual Diagnosis Look Like?